 When you are well-rested, find a driver that will transport you to Bandung.

-JKT to Carita Beach Important check the temperament of Anak Krakatoa before you plan to go there.
-If closed, skip and just stay in a hotel close to Gambir Station for the night.
-A boat ride can cost between $25 to $40 per person depending on how well you can communicate.
+It’s Important to check the temperament of Anak Krakatoa before you start heading there.
+If closed, stay in a hotel close to Gambir Station for the night.
+If open, You can reach Anak Krakatoa by boat from Carita beach.
+The boat ride can cost between $25 to $40 per person depending on how well you can communicate.

 Day 2: Make your way to Bandung – Museum of Geology – Tangkuban Perahu volcano